rodrigues/elixir_doctor/README.md

 ### Consume traces as structs

-In Elixir, records are shown simply as tuples, that might make them harder to understand or manipulate.
-In case you need, you can convert the traces to structs that are more introspectable and navigable, by using `TR.pretty/1` function:
+In Elixir, records are shown simply as tuples, that might make them harder to understand or manipulate in some cases.

+Trace records can be converted to structs through `TR.pretty/1` function:

 ```elixir
 iex(7)> TR.filter(fn tr(event: :call, mfa: {_, :sleepy_factorial, _}) -> true end) \